How Much Does an Informatics Nurse Make?

 - 1. Become a certified nurse informaticist.

-- The 2020 HIMSS report found that nurse informaticists can earn higher salaries if they obtain professional certification, with about 56% of nurse informaticists who possess certification earning salaries higher than $100,000.
+- The 2020 HIMSS report found that nurse informaticists can earn higher salaries if they get professional certification, with about 56% of nurse informaticists who possess certification earning salaries higher than $100,000.

 - If interested, you can earn the informatics nursing certification from the American Nurses Credentialing Center.